Arjunumesh11/Arjunumesh11/README.md

 ## Blender

-I like 3D modeling and Blender is one my favourite software.Blender is a free, cool and open source 3D creation suite I will recommend everyone to try it!
+I like 3D modeling and Blender is one of my favourite software.Blender is a free, cool and open source 3D creation suite I will recommend everyone to try it!

 [1.1]: http://i.imgur.com/tXSoThF.png (twitter icon with padding)
 [2.1]: http://i.imgur.com/0o48UoR.png (github icon with padding)